To attract and retain talent, companies need to use personalization to empower employees to lead their own learning.

 Provide opportunities for social learning

-Conversation can be a crucial driver of personalised employee learning.
+Conversation can be a crucial driver of personalized employee learning.
 Coaches, mentors, and peers can all help employees to extract insights out of a learning experience, which can be something as simple as a discussion by the office coffee machine.

 According to an October 2015 survey by the Centre for Learning & Performance Technologies, 88% of people believe knowledge sharing within a team is essential for workplace learning.
 Group research projects are a great tool in that regard—they empower people to seek out new knowledge, make sense of it, and share what they learn with their peers.